Gosaikunda Trek 5 Days

 Gosaikunda Trekking Route

-Main Highlights of GosaiKunda Trek
+Main Highlights of Gosaikunda Trek

 • Opportunity to witness the exotic wildlife, flora, and fauna of Langtang National Park.

-• Lush green Pine and Rhododendron forest.
+• Lush pine and rhododendron forest.

 • Gosaikunda Lake: one of the holiest lakes for both Hindus and Buddhists.